Namangan: History

-The city of Namangan dates back to the 17th cent.
+The city of Namangan dates back to the 17th century.
 A local salt miner's settlement (naman kann) appeared in the north of the Ferghana valley.
 The inhabitants of Aksikent (Ahsykenta) migrated here in the 17th century after the destructive earthquakes.
 Aksikent is the old city that was once the center of the valley of Fergana.
+Furthermore, the migration of people from other places of present-day Namangan region and partly from East Turkestan created the population of present-day Namangan.
 The city was the province's administrative centre in the middle of the 18th century (viloyat).

-Namangan, like many other cities in the Fergana valley, was originally populated by Sogdian people, although it later became a Persian speaking city; the local variety of Persian became known as the Tajik language.
-An influx of Turkic-speaking people into the region, starting in late medieval times, led to turkification.
-While Namangan still had a Tajik majority until the middle of the 19th century, identification of its residents with Turkic rather than Iranian cultures has increased.
-By the late 20th century, most residents of Namangan speak Uzbek, albeit with a significant Tajik-speaking minority.

 Politically, Namangan became a part of the Uyghur Empire of the Karakhanid State and was known to have been a settlement in the 15th century.
 The residents of the ancient city of Akhsikat, which was severely damaged by an earthquake, moved to the then-village of Namangan in 1610.
 Namangan became a city afterward.
 On the eve of the Russian invasion in 1867, the town had been a part of the Khanate of Kokand since the middle of the 18th century.